darraghdog/rsnastr/README.md

-## RSNA-STR Pulmonary Embolism Detection
+## RSNA-STR Pulmonary Embolism Detection :hospital:

 This is the 5th place code for the [RSNA-STR 2020 Pulmonary Embolism Detection](https://www.kaggle.com/c/rsna-str-pulmonary-embolism-detection) challenge.
 A solution overview can be found [here](https://www.kaggle.com/c/rsna-str-pulmonary-embolism-detection/discussion/193475).
+You can also check the slides in teh `docs/` folder.
+The solution video is [here](https://youtu.be/j24F5NEKfVI).

 #### Architecture